-Founded as a non-profit, 501(c)3 charitable organization, CBC offers a variety of opportunities that allow the general public to experience the thrill of sailing in upper Narragansett Bay.
+Founded as a non-profit, 501(c)3 charitable organization, CBC offers a variety of opportunities that allow the general public to experience the thrill of sailing and paddling in upper Narragansett Bay.

 CBC began operating in 1994 by a group of local sailors who wanted to share their passion for sailing with others.
 We believe that sailing should not be limited to the privileged few.
 Instead, we feel that the joy, freedom, and responsibility of sailing should be available to everyone, regardless of income or background.

 What is Your Mission?

 Our mission is to provide instruction and access to recreational sailing for all, with an emphasis on children, without regard to financial station.
 We will do so by providing programs to: Build self-esteem, broaden horizons, and advance environmental awareness.
 CBC will nurture a true sense of community in which the diversity of the urban environment is respected & encouraged.